react-component/form/README.md

 preset messages of [async-validator](https://github.com/yiminghe/async-validator)

+### formOption.mapProps: Function(props): Object

+Get new props transfered to WrappedComponent.
+Defaults to props=>props.

 ### formOption.refComponent: Boolean

 Defaults to false.
 Whether save component as ref.
 Can get instance from validateFields's callback parameter by instance member.